-- DO I NEED MY OWN BOAT TO ACCOMPANY ME ON THE CROSSING?
+- DO I NEED TO HAVE A BOAT TO ACCOMPANY ME ON THE CROSSING?

-Yes – if you can provide your own boat through your own contacts and friends, then you will take priority over another swimmer that cannot provide a boat.
-Having your own boat and fulfilling the medical and open water swim requirements (4km time trial for solo swimmers / 2km for relay swimmers) means that you will have a place in the swim.
+Each swimmer must also fulfill the medical and open water swim requirements (4 Km time trial for solo swimmers / 2 Km for relay swimmers).
 Note that your application must contain the following information about the boat that is accompanying you across the bay:

 - Confirmation of VHF radio on board and lifejackets for all crew.

-There is a more detailed boat form that must be completed.
+There is a more detailed boat form that must be completed no later than June 1st.
 It is located on the Forms section http://galwaybayswim.com/forms/ of the website.
 Note: Your application will be confirmed only after the Galway Bay Swim committee safety officer has reviewed and approved of your boat.